 Day 3: TREK - 4 HRS AND THEN HEAD OUT TO A FRESH WATER POOL FOR A SWIM!

 Early morning wake up call and energizers.
 It's time to head back.
 We'd really like to leave early today so that we can reach Bull's River Camp in time for a lovely hot lunch.
-Later in the afternoon, we'll head for a 20 minute drive to the road-head and from there a 30-minute hike into the forests will bring us to this gorgeous fresh-water pool!
+Later in the afternoon, we'll head for a 20 minute drive to the road-head and from there a 15-minute trudged into the forests will bring us to this gorgeous fresh-water pool!
 Wear your life jackets and just dive in or sit by the side and wade your feet in the cool waters.
 It's the perfect way to end an active holiday where you know that safety will always be a priority.

 Overnight at Bull's River Camp in deluxe tents.

 Breakfast, morning energizers and then it's time to head back to the city lights.
 It's a 6-hour drive back to Dehradun and you will reach just in time to catch your flight/trains back to your homes.